syncopika/visual_novel_maker/README.md

 ----------------------------
 ### Game

-*Game.<b>character</b>(character, color)*
+*Game.<b>character</b>(character, color='#000', voice=null)*

 Takes two parameters. *character* should be a string containing the name of a character, and *color* should be a string containing a specified color (i.e. in hex code, so something like '#000' for black).
+By default color will be '#000'.
+The third argument is voice, which should be a [SpeechSynthesisVoice object](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisVoice).
+By default voice will be null.
 Characters should be set up before setting up routes.

 ---------------------------
 ### SetScene